DiligentGraphics/DiligentSamples/Tutorials/Tutorial13_ShadowMap/readme.md

 m_ShadowMapDSV = ShadowMap->GetDefaultView(TEXTURE_VIEW_DEPTH_STENCIL);
 ```

-## Shadow pass PSO
+## Shadow pass pipeline state

-There are few differences in shadow pass PSO initialization compared to
+There are few specifics of the shadow pass PSO initialization.
-normal rendering.
 First, there are no render targets:

 ```cpp
 PSODesc.Name                              = "Cube shadow PSO";